 My distress was compounded by my mother's insistence that he possessed a beautiful speaking voice.
 By contrast my own voice had yet to take shape.
 What chance did I stand against Ronald Coleman, who could switch on surface charm at will?
-I lay in bed tormented by a man I had never met, nor ever would.
-My life had been thrown into despair by images of a charming, intelligent and 'indecently handsome' movie actor.
-I can say, without fear of contradiction, that nature has not been generous to me, either in terms of my build, my face, or my speech.
+I lay in bed at night tormented by a man I had never met, nor ever would.
+My life had been thrown into despair by images of a charming, intelligent and 'indecently handsome' movie star.
+I can say, without fear of contradiction, that nature has not been generous to me either in terms of my build, my face, or my speech.

 As one gets older, however, one understands the ambiguity and the need to distrust images.
 The faces of film stars and beautiful people still haunt me, but in the darkness I pay little attention to their features.
 They are destined, like me - and those I love – to the same destiny.
-This thought does not bring me solace; only anguish.
+This thought does not bring me solace, only anguish.

 *A recent study, conducted by Doctor Wilkelfield Finkelfukal, on how your name has a profound effect on how serious you may be taken by others is not to be published in the foreseeable future.
-In a statement, the publishers, Donski, Donner, and Kebab, said the Doctor's name was unpronounceable (even by the Doctor, himself), had no appeal, was too long, and, combined with his bumper-pad hips, made promoting the book analogous to flying to the moon in a garbage can.
-If the Doctor, however, is willing to adopt a reasonable pseudonym there remains a chance the book will still hit the shelves - mostly by those foolish enough to buy the book.
+In a statement, the publishers, Donski, Donner, and Kebab, said the Doctor's name was unpronounceable (even by the Doctor, himself), had no appeal, was too long, and - combined with his bumper-pad hips - made promoting the book analogous to flying to the moon in a garbage can.
+If the Doctor, however, is willing to adopt a reasonable pseudonym there remains a chance the book will still hit the shelves: mostly by those foolish enough to buy the book.

 Reflection: Some people underestimate the importance of living for the moment.
 Most things of value tend to be of a transient nature: laughter, joy, love, happiness, family, friends, good health, memorable encounters.
-In life one must manage as best one can and endeavour to help others' less fortunate.
+In life one must manage as best one can and endeavour to help others less fortunate.